 Hello fello budget hunters.

-Many of you may have seen I wrote a post about my trip to Barcelona recently and I promised a list of free things to see and do there.
 So here it is, Barcelona is a fairly expensive European city but there’s things to do for free so take a look.
 I would recommend getting a map from the tourist information – ask for things to do for free and they will be circled for you.

 1. Free museums on Sundays